pyexcel/pyexcel/examples/memoryfile/README.rst

 Relevant packages
 =================

-Readily made plugins have been made on top of this example.
+Ready made plugins have been made on top of this example.
 Here is a list of them:

 ============== ============================
 framework      plugin/middleware/extension